ds-rants/ds-rants/posts/2025/2025_11_tests_for_ds/test_for_ds.md

 In the Data Land, integration tests can be usually done by taking a larger chunk of your datasets (plural, because have you ever seen a project with just one...).
 For example in Machine Learning workflows, you can try to pass the smallest possible amount of data through your preprocessing, then assert that you indeed got rid of certain columns, managed to remove nulls in certain others.

 You can then continue passing this small sample through your training and at least make sure that the training is able to start.
 There is a tremendous difference between fully automating this and using a pseudo manual verification (either inside a notebook, or via a CLI that you might forget to type).

-Again the point here, is to ensure that preprocessing, training, evaluation and similar components can feed into each other, not to talk about model performance, nor to tune hyper-parameters.
+Again the point here, is to ensure that preprocessing, training, evaluation and similar components can feed into each other.
+We are not talking about model performance, nor hyper-parameters tuning.

 ### Acceptance Testing In The Data World a.k.a Evaluation?